praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 Looking into their implementation, they use [CloudKit](https://developer.apple.com/icloud/cloudkit/) with `encryptedValues`<sup>[[1]]</sup>.
 The problem is that CloudKit is not end-to-end encrypted by default<sup>[[2]]</sup>.
 It requires the user to enable [Advanced Data Protection](https://support.apple.com/en-us/102651) (ADP), which most users don't know about.
 Without ADP, Apple can technically access the data.

+Phoenix supports multiple wallet backups and doesn't require running a server, but it's iOS-only and the E2E encryption depends on user configuration.

 I like that Phoenix includes a disclaimer explaining this to users.
 And honestly, this is probably an acceptable trade-off for most people using a hot wallet, Apple rugging you isn't in most people's threat models.
 But I wanted to see if there was something better.

 ### Kraken Wallet